samwong0127/stock-market/README.md

 https://www.kaggle.com/datasets/jacksoncrow/stock-market-dataset?resource=download

 ## Overview
+This project is aimed to develop a data pipeline to process a large dataset.
 This project is assisted by ChatGPT and the full interaction is attached to `/ChatGPT-interactions`.

 ### Q1.
 Setup a data structure to retain all data from ETFs and stocks with the following columns.